Railway accidents in Victoria: Dandenong South, 2012

 On 3 November 2012, a truck travelling west on Abbotts Road, Dandenong South, struck a Cranbourne-bound Metro train at about 11:40am, causing extensive damage to the train and infrastructure.
 One passenger died while being treated by paramedics and at least six others were injured.
 The train driver was taken to hospital with life-threatening injuries, but later made a full recovery.
 Police alleged that the truck driver was asleep at the wheel when he drove through the lowered boom gates at the crossing.

 Surrey Hills, 2016

-On 14 September 2016, two women were killed at the Union Road level crossing after the car was stuck on the track in heavy traffic.
-The victims' car was crushed against the Surrey Hills station platform by a Box Hill-bound express train at approximately 4:00pm.
-The level crossing has since been removed in 2023 by the Level Crossing Removal Project.
+On 14 September 2016, two women were killed at the Union Road level crossing after their car was stuck on the track in heavy traffic.
+The victims' car was crushed against the Surrey Hills station platform by a Box Hill-bound express train at approximately 4:00 pm.
+Following this incident, the level crossing has since been removed in 2023 by the Level Crossing Removal Project.